tidy-finance/website/docs/10_introduction.md

 At the start of each session, we load the required packages.
 Throughout the entire book, we always use the `tidyverse`.
-In this chapter, we also load the convenient `tidyquant` package to download price data.
-The `tidyquant` package [@tidyquant] provides a convenient wrapper to various quantitative functions compatible with the 'tidyverse'.
+In this chapter, we also load the convenient `tidyquant` package  [@tidyquant] to download price data.
+This package provides a convenient wrapper to various quantitative functions compatible with the 'tidyverse'.

 You typically have to install a package once before you can load it.
-In case you have not done this yet, call `install.packages("tidyquant")`.
-If you have trouble using `tidyquant`, check out the [documentation](https://cran.r-project.org/web/packages/tidyquant/vignettes/TQ00-introduction-to-tidyquant.html).
+In case you have not done this yet, call `install.packages("tidyquant")`. \index{tidyquant} If you have trouble using `tidyquant`, check out the corresponding [documentation.](https://cran.r-project.org/web/packages/tidyquant/vignettes/TQ00-introduction-to-tidyquant.html)

 ```r